Rosemary Vandenbroucke: Career

 At age 14, Vandenbroucke won the second Elite Model Look contest, and in 1998 became model for the Yves Saint Laurent brand.

 In 2006, Vandenbroucke's debut album is in English, but includes Mandarin versions of two singles, "In my dreams" and "I didn't know", and a Cantonese version of a third, "Tonight."

-In acting, Vandenbroucke has starred in a Singaporean TV musical drama called "The Kitchen Musical."
+In acting, Vandenbroucke starred in the Singaporean musical drama television series The Kitchen Musical.
 The series premiered on 21 October 2011 and has been broadcast in 19 countries across Southeast Asia and Europe.
 Vandenbroucke was nominated for the best actress in a drama series at the 52nd Monte Carlo Film and Television Awards 2012.

 In 2010, Vandenbroucke was arrested while attending the Burning Man festival near Reno, Nevada, facing misdemeanor and felony charges.
 Vandenbroucke pled guilty to obstructing a police officer in a plea where she served no jail time and was fined $1,000.

 In 2016, Vandenbroucke produced a Daybreaker dance-party in Hong Kong.

 Vandenbroucke has been a certified yoga instructor.